CPHS/OPHS Glossary of Terms

 training, or public service project, and to perform research

-for the design, execution, and management of a research project
+the design, execution, and management of a research project and is

-and is involved in the project in a significant manner.
-The PI
+involved in the project in a significant manner.
+The PI is also

-is also responsible for the protection of the rights and welfare
+responsible for the protection of the rights and welfare of the

-of the human subjects and adherence by all study personnel to
+human subjects and adherence by all study personnel to CPHS

-CPHS requirements as well as applicable federal regulations, and
+requirements as well as applicable federal regulations, and state

 As a general rule, the PI on the grant funding the research must be listed as the PI on the CPHS application.
 All academic senate faculty members, and a few other categories listed in the policy, have PI status by title (i.e. as part of their appointment).
 Those who do not have PI status by title can request status by exception through the office of the Vice Chancellor for Research.